 ISO 37001 Anti-Bribery Management System

-CRI Group’s ISO 37001 training and certification process helps companies or government organizations reduce the risk of bribery by establishing, implementing, maintaining and enhancing internal anti-bribery and anti-corruption systems.
+CRI Group’s ISO 37001 training and certification process helps companies or government organisations reduce the risk of bribery by establishing, implementing, maintaining and enhancing internal anti-bribery and anti-corruption systems.
 This comprehensive protocol can:

 • Provide needed tools to prevent bribery and mitigate related risks

-• Help an organization create new and better business partnerships with entities that recognize ISO 37001 certified status, including supply chain manufacturing, joint ventures, pending acquisitions and co-marketing alliances.
+• Help an organisation create new and better business partnerships with entities that recognise ISO 37001 certified status, including supply chain manufacturing, joint ventures, pending acquisitions and co-marketing alliances.

 • Potentially reduce corporate insurance premiums

 • Provide customers, stakeholders, employees and partners with confidence in the entity’s business operations and ethics